Request for Qualifications (RFQ) for Design-Build Services for a New United States Courthouse in Hartford, CT

 Quick Summary

-The U.S. General Services Administration (GSA) is soliciting Design-Build (DB) services for a new United States Courthouse in Hartford, CT.
-This project involves comprehensive site development, design, and construction of a facility not exceeding 281,000 gross square feet, incorporating classical or traditional architecture in accordance with Executive Order 14344.
-The procurement utilizes a two-phase selection process, with Phase 1 Qualification Proposals due by April 22, 2026.
+The U.S. General Services Administration (GSA), Public Buildings Service, is seeking a highly qualified Design-Build Firm for a new United States Courthouse in Hartford, CT.
+This two-phase Request for Qualifications (RFQ) aims to select a firm to provide comprehensive site development, design, and construction services for a facility estimated at up to 281,000 gross square feet.
+The design must incorporate classical or traditional architecture, in accordance with Executive Order 14344.
+Phase 1 Proposals are due Friday, April 24, 2026, at 4:00 PM ET.

 Scope of Work

-The selected Design-Build Firm will provide all services for the new courthouse, which will accommodate up to 11 courtrooms and 18 chambers, along with offices for the U.S. District Court, U.S. Bankruptcy Court, Clerk's offices, Probation and Pretrial Services, Circuit Library, Federal Public Defender, DOJ Attorney's Office, GSA, and U.S. Marshals Service.
-Services include both Design Phase Services (DPS) and Construction Phase Services (CPS), encompassing site remediation, construction, contract administration, scheduling, cost monitoring, and inspections.
-The project will follow a "design to budget" approach with a Scope Prioritization Matrix.
+The selected firm will design and construct a new courthouse to replace the existing inadequate facility.
+The new building will accommodate up to 11 courtrooms and 18 chambers, along with offices for the U.S. District Clerk, U.S. Bankruptcy Clerk, U.S. Probation and Pretrial Services, and the U.S. Marshals Service.
+Services include Design Phase Services (DPS) covering concept, design development, construction documents, scheduling, and cost estimating, as well as Construction Phase Services (CPS) encompassing site remediation, construction, contract administration, and testing.
+The project will utilize a "design to budget" approach with a $292,000,000 estimated construction cost at award.

 Contract Details